qwx9/notes/net/todo/stack.md

 	. add extract script, which should do grp -s and sctile and genmap . add terrain sprites
 	. add grp -s shit to automate all extraction (in tree)
+- move to using sigrid's clock logic (justify);
+reused in various projects: nanosec() etc in treason et al

 #### research
 - [pathfinding fixes and notes](proj/sce/pathfinding)